1) What is a Split Charity Account?

 GoFundraise offers a product called a "Split Charity Account".
-This is a GoFundraise account that is made up of more than one beneficiary (2-4 charities) - charity payments are split evenly between these beneficiaries.
+This is a GoFundraise account that is made up of more than one beneficiary (2-4 charities) - charity payments are split evenly between these beneficiaries at the time of donation.

 The charities come together sharing donations collected from donors, as well as the merchant, transaction and service fees collected by GoFundraise on the transactions.
 A split charity account ID (joint) is set up on our GoFundraise Website and as a separate financial account for managing invoices and payments.
 All charities involved must have the same DGR status.